sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_kernel_synchronization.md

 So the kernel doesn't wayt fo ruser-space programs to explicity release the processor.
 This means that an infinite loop in an user-space program cannot block the system.

-In the kernel space, until 2.6 kernel, the kernel itself was not preepmtible.
+In the kernel space, until 2.6 kernel, the kernel itself was not preemptible.
 As soon as a thread entered the kernel, it could not be preempted to execute another thread.
-The processor could be used to execute another thread  when a syscal was terminated, or when the current thread explicitl asked toe scheduler to run another thread using the schedule().
+The processor could be used to execute another thread when a `syscall` was terminated, or when the current thread explicitly asked the scheduler to run another thread using the `schedule()`.
 That meant that an infinete loop in the kernel code would block the entire system.

 However, this absence of preemption in the kernel caused several problems with regard to latency and scalability.